1. Complete the Application Process

 Complete the LCCC Application if you have never applied or have never completed an LCCC credit course.

 Have an official copy of your high school or GED transcript sent to the LCCC records office.
-To request GED transcripts, visit: http://www.gedtestingservice.com/testers/gedrequest-a-transcript.
+Request your GED transcripts.
 If you previously attended any other college or university, transcripts must be requested from each institution.

 MyCampus is the online tool for LCCC students to registration for classes, access grades and much more.